I dedicate the following poem to the dogs that I have lost in the past, the dogs that I live with now and the dogs that will be in my future.

 or somewhere in the flatness of a pastureland where most exhilarating cattle graze.
 It is one to a dog, and all one to you,

-and nothing is gained and nothing lost -- if memory lives.
+and nothing is gained and nothing lost --

 But there is one best place to bury a dog.